 Here’s what I mean.
 Let’s say a manager states the basics of his strategy as follows:

 We select a concentrated portfolio of stocks from the S&P 500 universe.
-We are fully invested at all times, long only, and do not use leverage.
+We are fully invested at all times, long-only, and do not use leverage.
 Our portfolio holds 20 positions.
 We never open a position with more than 10% or less than 2.5% of our capital.

 Instead of using the manager’s skill or process, we build thousands of portfolios each month within the stated constraints and see how they perform versus our manager.
-If the manager significantly out-performs our random portfolios we know they add value, regardless how they do relative to the S&P 500 index itself.
+If the manager significantly out-performs our random portfolios we know they add value, regardless of how they do relative to the S&P 500 index itself.

 Hedge Fund Selection

-In my case, I put together portfolios of hedge fund and managed futures strategies.
+In my case, I put together portfolios of hedge funds and managed futures strategies.
 I can use the same process to evaluate my own approach to selecting managers: I compare the portfolios I create following my portfolio construction methodology with random portfolios drawn from the same universe.
 By choosing which aspects of the portfolio construction process are controlled or random, I can explore the impact of each aspect on the final portfolios I create.